ncasuk/amf-check-writer/README.md

 * You should see the newly created credentials in the table.
 On the right hand side of the table there is a download icon ('Download JSON').
-Click it and save the JSON file to `client_secrets/client_secret.json` in this repo.
+Click it and save the JSON file.

-* When running `download-from-drive` for the first time a web browser will be opened for you to verify access to your Google account.
-This will happen twice; once for the Sheets API and once for Drive.
-To avoid opening a graphical browser, run the script as `download-from-drive <out dir>
+* Run `download-from-drive` and use the `--secrets` option to point to the JSON file just downloaded.
+Credentials are cached in `~/.credentials` after initial authentication, so `--secrets` is only required the first time.

-  --noauth_local_webserver` - you will then need to visit a webpage and enter a verification code.
-Note that the order of arguments is important here.
+* You will be given a URL to visit in a web browser and prompted for a verification code.
+This lets you sign into a Google account and give permission for the app to access your data on Google drive/sheets.

 Alternatively follow the quickstart guide on the Google sheets site to enable the sheets API and create credentials (this also allows you to create a new